 Biography

-I am a health data scientist with a particular interest in the application of artificial intelligence (AI) and machine learning (ML) techniques to enhance the collection and modelling of subjective health data.
-My recent research has focused on using AI to facilitate self-reported data collection and machine learning modelling of ageing-related data.
-My work delves into the self-reporting process, aiming to better understand and facilitate this process through novel digital technology.
+I am a health sciences researcher with a research interest in the collection and modelling of self-report health data.
+My recent research has focused on using digital technology to facilitate self-reported data collection and statistical/epidemiologic modelling of ageing survey data.
+My work delves into the self-reporting process, aiming to better understand and facilitate this process through novel methods.
 Additionally, my research seeks to better utilise data generated from the self-reporting process, including both the original responses and the paradata, to promote clinical and population health.
 I have contributed as a Co-Investigator to various research projects funded by the National Institutes of Health (NIH) in the United States, and the National Institute for Health and Care Research (NIHR) and the Engineering and Physical Sciences Research Council (EPSRC) in the United Kingdom.
 I have published over 40 papers.
 Please see my Google Scholar page.

 Research themes